 Summary

 We tested the initial response of O. nasuta and O. ventralis females towards conspecific and heterospecific males.
 In support of our hypothesis, O. nasuta females differentiated between conspecific and heterospecific males, whereas O. ventralis females did not.
 Visualisation of the data revealed that O. nasuta females mirrored the behaviour of the males to which they were presented.
 We also presented females of both species with a conspecific female or with nothing (control).
 Although females always responded to the presence of another fish, their behaviour did not differ when presented with conspecific males and females.
-Comparisons of non-focal specimens didn’t reveal any differences in behaviour after presentation to a focal female.
+Comparisons of non-focal specimens did not reveal any differences in behaviour after presentation to a focal female.
 However, before the removal of the wall, males of O. ventralis and O. nasuta behaved differently in the OV experiment.

 Responses of Ophthalmotilapia females